Difficulty paying your Council Tax

 - The full Council Tax bill assumes that there are two adults living in a dwelling.
-If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by a quarter (25%) -
+If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by a quarter (25%).
+If you are the only adult aged 18 or over living in your property and are receiving the 25% single-person discount and you share your home with a Ukrainian refugee(s) you will continue to receive a 25% discount.
+The refugee(s) will be disregarded for Council Tax purposes.

-- If a dwelling is no-ones main home, from 1st April 2013 there will be no reduction in the liability, which means that the liability for these scenarios will be 100%.
-This applies to unoccupied furnished dwellings and furnished second homes.
+- If a dwelling is no-ones main home, from 1 April 2013 there will be no reduction in the liability, which means that the liability for these scenarios will be 100%.
+This applies to unoccupied furnished dwellings and furnished pdf second homes (219 KB) .

-- A property that has been empty for a period of up to six months since the last occupation date (as long as it remains empty and unfurnished), can receive a discount of 50% for up to two months, after which a 100% charge applies.
-Apply for an unoccupied and substantially unfurnished discount.
+- A property that has been empty for a period of up to six months since the last occupation date (as long as it remains empty and unfurnished), can receive a discount of 50% for up to two months, after which a 100% charge applies. pdf Apply for an unoccupied and substantially unfurnished discount (227 KB) .

 - Newly built properties that are unoccupied and unfurnished will receive a 100% discount for 3 months, after which a 100% charge applies.

-From 1st April 2013, unoccupied and unfurnished properties in need of or undergoing major repair work to render them habitable or undergoing structural alteration, can now claim a 100% discount for a maximum period of 12 months, instead of an exemption.
+From 1 April 2013, unoccupied and unfurnished properties in need of or undergoing major repair work to render them habitable or undergoing structural alteration can now claim a 100% discount for a maximum period of 12 months, instead of an exemption.
 After 12 months a 100% charge applies.

-Apply for a dwellings requiring or undergoing major repairs or undergoing structural alteration discount.
+pdf Apply for a dwelling requiring or undergoing major repairs or undergoing structural alteration discount (259 KB)

 - Some people are not included when counting the number of adult residents in a dwelling, providing they meet the following criteria.

-- full-time students, non-British spouses/dependants of students, student nurses, apprentices and Youth Training trainees
+- pdf full-time students (165 KB) , non-British spouses/dependents of students, pdf student nurses (165 KB) , pdf apprentices and Youth Training trainees (252 KB)

 - patients permanently resident in hospital